akshaywaghmare-atlan/atlanhack/README.md

 # Postgres Extraction Application

-This application is designed to extract data from a Postgres database and save it to a CSV file.
+This application is designed to extract data from a Postgres database and save it to an object store.
 The application is written in Python and uses the `psycopg2` library to connect to the database.

 ### Clone the repository